replate-lab/replate/README.md

 Within the uncertainty of those figures, **it is approximately a wash.**

-This is the least comfortable result in the project and it will be published with the grid emission factors it depends on, not buried.
-Two things follow from it.
+This is the least comfortable result in the project.
+It will be published with the grid emission factors it depends on, not buried.
+Two things follow.

 First, it constrains the honest use case.
-This machine is not for a household with space for a compost heap; there, it is strictly worse.
+This machine is not for a household with room for a compost heap; there it is strictly worse.
 It is for apartment housing, where the realistic alternative is landfill rather than composting.
-That is a narrower claim than "sustainable technology" and it is the one the data supports.
+That is a narrower claim than "sustainable technology," and it is the one our data can support.

 Second, it gives the efficiency work real stakes.
 Moving specific energy from 1.21 to below 0.9 kWh/kg is the threshold at which the machine becomes defensible on its own terms rather than marginal.
-A counterflow exhaust heat exchanger is the planned route, and it will be evaluated as an A/B comparison on identical batches.
+A counterflow exhaust heat exchanger is the planned route, evaluated as an A/B comparison on identical batches.

 ## Method

 Each phase ends at a measurable gate.
-The next phase does not begin until the gate passes.
-The ordering is deliberate: the thermal rig is built and characterised *before* any mechanism is added, so that a failure to dry can be attributed to thermal design rather than confounded with mixing or airflow.
+The next does not begin until the gate passes.
+The ordering is deliberate: the thermal rig is built and characterised *before* any mechanism is added, so a failure to dry can be attributed to thermal design rather than confounded with mixing or airflow.

 | Phase | Work | Gate |
 |---|---|---|